a photo of me

 Research Interests

-My main research interest is in how we can use language models to quantify human biases in emergency medical decision-making.
-In other words, I'm interested in fairness but for humans.
 I have worked on several projects related to the analysis of long-unstructured text for different tasks ranging from sentiment analysis to topic modeling, and more recently, text classification on data from social media and the health domain.
+My work has been validated on data from both French (Bordeaux University Hospital) and American (MIMIC-IV) emergency departments.

 I have also explored the application of Brain-Computer Interfaces with non-invasive electrodes during my Engineering thesis.
 This work consisted in the online processing of non-stationary EEG signals for the control of a device.